ln-markets/api-python/README.md

 ### Subscription

-You can subscribe to LNM Markets public event such as futures bid offer, index and options data.
+You can subscribe to LNM Markets public event such as futures last price ('futures:btc_usd:last-price') and index ('futures:btc_usd:index').

 ## REST API